SVA-BFA-3D-Animation-and-VFX/FileManagement/README.md

 This batch script automates the creation of a standardized folder hierarchy for a project.
 It is designed to quickly set up directories needed for asset management, editorial work, I/O operations, and sequence organization within a specified root directory.

+# GUI Application:
+FolderSetupGUI.app (macOS) and FolderSetupGUI.exe (Windows) allow users to create the full folder structure in ~/Documents/project_folder, add new assets (using SampleAsset as a template), and add new shots (using seq010/seq010_0010 with incremental naming, e.g., seq020_0010).

 ## What the Script Does

 - **Sets a Root Directory:**